-This week, we interview Alex Li, Associate on the Commercial Strategy team at Fahrenheit 212.
+This week, we interview Alex Li, Senior Associate on the Commercial Strategy team at Fahrenheit 212.

 Who are you and what do you do?

-I am an Associate on the Commercial Strategy team at Fahrenheit, which means I’m responsible for helping shape our strategies and ensuring our solutions make it to market, and make money.
+I am a Senior Associate on the Commercial Strategy team at Fahrenheit, which means I’m responsible for helping shape our strategies and ensuring our solutions make it to market, and make money.
 Throughout projects, I assist with research, developing strategy, and am always balancing creativity with commercial rigor.

 Where do you feel most creative?

 I get inspiration from being around people, whether that be friends, family, out in the city, or around strangers.
 But when it comes to actually being creative, I need to be alone.
 Solitude allows my thoughts to flow freely at the early stages of creation when ideas are most fragile.

 Do you have any rituals for the innovation process?

 Walking.
 There is something about the juxtaposition between the internal calmness of walking and the external chaos of New York City that really helps me think clearly.

 Where do you call home?

 Home is more who than where for me.
 My family is very international — I’m half French and half Chinese — so my family is spread across the world in many different cities.
 As a result, home is more about being with people I love than in a specific location.
 To me, home is in Paris, New York, Boston, London...or rather with my family and my close friends.